zokradonh/kopano-docker/README.md

 While using kweb is recommended, this is of course possible.

 Please check the individual web containers (kDAV, WebApp and Z-Push for individual instructions).

+### How can I prevent e.g. `kopano-gateway` to be reachable from the network?

+The exposed ports of each container are defined in `docker-compose.ports.yml`.
+If you do not want to expose some of the containers to the network, it is recommended to copy this file to `docker-compose.override.yml`and just remove all entries that you do not want to have exposed.

 ### I want to use these Docker images outside of an evaluation environment.
 What do I need to adjust to make this possible?